 Paddling down the clear waters of the Crystal River is a relaxing, fun trip for individuals, couples or families.
-Bring your kayak or rent one from Crystal River Outfitters during the Spring, Summer and Fall months.
-Also be sure to grab some lunch to go from your trip from one of the many restaurants in town, including Riverfront Pizza and Deli (across from Crystal River Oufitters).
+Bring your own boat or rentals and delivery are provided by Crystal River Outfitters and All About Water during the Spring, Summer and Fall months.

 If you’re looking for a very mild paddle, head to Fisher Lake – a small inland lake that connects the Crystal River to Big Glen Lake.
 This is also a great place to practice stand-up paddleboarding!

 For the more advanced adventure seeker, take your kayak, canoe or paddleboard out to Lake Michigan and paddle along the shore towards Glen Haven.
 We recommend you check the wave conditions on the lake first, as calmer waters are ideal for this type of paddle.
 Have your picnic lunch in Glen Haven and then come back to Glen Arbor to rest up for your next adventure.
 In addition, All About Water provides Guided Tours along the Lakeshore.

 Time needed: Anywhere from 2-5 hours, depending on your route.

 Locals will tell you: Bring sunscreen, bug repellent, and a plastic bag for your camera and phone (just in case)!
 Pack a lunch or grab food and drinks to go from one of the many options in town.

 Start your “foodie day” in Glen Arbor on Tuesday morning at 9am at Township Hall, where the weekly Farmers Market comes to town!
 Gather up (almost) everything here needed for your stay in Glen Arbor, from fresh veggies, fruits, eggs and artisan breads to local grass-fed beef, local cheeses and fresh-cut flowers.